FUNMIIB/Final_Project/README.md

 - Description of Their Source of Data: The compiled data was found on kaggle but the dataset was scraped from the Glassdoor website using Selenium scrapper by Nikhil Bhathi a nuclear scientist at Nova Scotia.
 After scrapping the raw data, the duplicated rows was removed which reduced the records from 1000 to 742.
 The dataset has 42 columns including the Job title, Salary Estimate, Job Description, Rating, Company, Location, Company , Headquarters, etc

+**Second and third segment addition**
+Following the instructor's feedback from our first segment deliverables, we have modified our approach:
+- The machine learning model we will be employing is Linear Regression model.
+This model would allow us to predict how much data scientists would get paid given certain skill sets.

 - Questions They Hope to Answer With The Data: If having 5 or more skillsets equals a higher salary.

 **Description of the communication protocol**